tensorfreitas/PaperNotes/Wave_U_NET/Wave-U-Net.md

 <center><img src="assets/waveunet_decimation.png", width=500></center>

+**Author's Improvements on base architecture**

+- Instead of outputting K output sources, they propose a final output of _K-1_ sources.
+The final mixture is just the subtraction of the _K-1_ outputs to the original mixture.
+According to the authors, this constrains the model to learn that the sum of the output sources should be equal to the original mixtures.
+- To avoid the zero-padding artifacts created by the base architecture, they propose convolutions without implicit padding.
+They use an input larger than the size of the output so that the convolutions are computed in the correct audio context.
+- They evaluate the effect of stereo vs mono results
+- Instead of a linear-interpolation they also propose an alternative learned upsampling layer, i.e, a 1D convolution with _F_ filters of size _2_ and no padding.
+This can be seen as a generalization of simple linear interpolation.

 ## References

 - Stoller, Daniel, Sebastian Ewert, and Simon Dixon.
 "Wave-u-net: A multi-scale neural network for end-to-end audio source separation." arXiv preprint arXiv:1806.03185 (2018).